MaxBGitHub/Petersilie.ManagementTools.RegistryProvider/README.md

 I did not test that though!

 **RegistryNode**
-Implementation of a tree data structure which allows you do load all keys of a specified hive or only a defined subset of keys within that hive.
+Implementation of a tree data structure which allows you to load all keys of a specified hive or only a defined subset of keys within that hive.

 ### Getting Registry keys